RNMaranan/MeXE402_Midterm_Maranan_Marasigan/README.md

 **2. from sklearn.model_selection import train_test_split:** Imports the function used to split your dataset into training and testing subsets.

-**3. from sklearn.linear_model import LinearRegression:** Imports the LogisticRegression class, which is necessary for creating and training the logistic regression model.
+**3. from sklearn.linear_model import LinearRegression:** Imports the LinearRegression class, which is necessary for creating and training the linear regression model.

-**4. R-Squared and Adjusted R-Squared**
+**4. from sklearn.metrics import r2_score:** Imports r2_score, which indicates the proportion of the variance in the dependent variable that is explained by the model, with values closer to 1 indicating a better fit.

+**5. Adjusted R-Squared:** These are statistical metrics used to evaluate the performance of the linear regression model.

 ### 🪻 Evaluation Metrics